 Smoking Habits: Like Father, Like Son, Like Mother, Like Daughter

-We use instrumental variable methods to investigate whether the impact of parental smoking habits on their children’s smoking decisions is a causal one.
-We find evidence of same-sex role models in two-parent households: mothers play a crucial role in determining their daughters’ smoking decisions, while fathers’ smoking habits are primarily imitated by their sons.
+We analyze data from the 1994-2002 waves of the British Household Panel Survey to explore the influence of parental smoking habits on their children's smoking decisions.
+In order to account for the potential endogeneity of parental smoking habits we use instrumental variable methods.
+We find that mothers play a crucial role in determining their daughters' smoking decisions, while fathers' smoking habits are transmitted primarily to their sons.

-Keywords: youth smoking, intergenerational habit transmission, multivariate probit, instrumental variables
+Keywords: youth smoking, intergenerational habit transmission, multivariate probit

 JEL Classification: I1, C5